top of page

 Ask yourselves: what should the day feel like?

-Once your chosen mood is clear, the colours will reveal themselves.
+Once you clarify your chosen mood, the colours will reveal themselves.

 Seasonal Sussex Inspiration

-Anchoring to season = flowers easier to source + lower cost + natural visual cohesion.
+Anchoring your palette to the season means flowers are easier to source, costs are lower, and you achieve natural visual cohesion.

 Three Colours Only – Your Golden Rule